Taiwan president praises 'heroic' pilots who intercepted Chinese jets | Law-Order

 Taiwan president praises 'heroic' pilots who intercepted Chinese jets

-On Monday, China's foreign ministry said the line did not exist, provoking condemnation from Taiwan Foreign Minister Joseph Wu.
-In Taipei on Tuesday, Wu called the line an important "symbol" for avoiding military clashes, and urged other countries to condemn China.
+On Monday, China's foreign ministry said the line did not exist, drawing condemnation from Taiwan Foreign Minister Joseph Wu.
+In Taipei on Tuesday, Wu called the line an important "symbol" for avoiding military clashes.

 "We demand the international community strongly condemns China's words and actions and demand the Chinese government stops everything that it has been doing," he added.
 China has been angered by stepped-up U.S. support for democratic Taiwan, including a visit to Taipei last week by U.S. Undersecretary for Economic Affairs Keith Krach.